ebiga/bay_cooling_onedsolver/README.md

 Consumer types: VentingBay, CoolingBay, FanCooler

 Modelling details:
-- mostly incompressible flow inside the piping, assuming it decelerates from transonic flight to low Mach internal
+- compressible formulation for the piping elements
-- the NACA inlet is modelled loosely following ESDU 86002
+- the NACA inlet is modelled similarly to ESDU 86002, incl. local boundary layer effects
-- inlet and outlet efficiencies are corrected for local boundary layer effects
+- outlet models are based on NACA TN3466